-In a thesis I recently wrote for Ridley College, under the supervision of Michael Bird, I argued that the Book of Revelation contains an incipient Trinitarianism.
-I made the case that John, looking back at his Old Testament (OT) and reflecting on the Christian tradition that would produce the New Testament (NT), at some level understood the divinity of the Son and Holy Spirit.
-No doubt, NT writers were not Nicene-confessing Christians, but I think it is an overreach to assume that they had no framework for the Son and Spirit’s identification with YHWH.
-What follows is a brief adaptation from my thesis, discussing a few ways in which NT writers wrestled with God's identity, and how Scripture helped inform the formulation of the creeds.
-I am expanding this into a Ph.D. dissertation and a forthcoming book for B&H Academic.
+I'm making the case that John, looking back at his Old Testament (OT) and reflecting on the Christian kerygma that would produce the New Testament (NT), at some level understood the divinity of the Son and Holy Spirit.
+No doubt, NT writers were not Nicene-confessing Christians--but I think it is an overreach to assume that they had no framework for the Son and Spirit's identification with YHWH.
+What follows is a brief adaptation from my thesis, discussing a few ways in which NT writers wrestled with the Trinity, and how Scripture helped inform the formulation of the creeds.

 Early Christian Confession

 [T]he Father, and the Son, and the Holy Spirit intimate a divine unity of one and the same substance in an indivisible equality; and therefore that they are not three Gods, but one God: although the Father hath begotten the Son, and so He who is the Father is not the Son; and the Son is begotten by the Father, and so He who is the Son is not the Father; and the Holy Spirit is neither the Father nor the Son, but only the Spirit of the Father and of the Son, Himself also co-equal with the Father and the Son, and pertaining to the unity of the Trinity. … [A]lthough the Father, and the Son, and the Holy Spirit, as they are indivisible, so work indivisibly.
 This is also my faith, since it is the Catholic faith.